HeNeArKrXeRn0/Python_Graphing_App/README.md

 5. Inspect your CSV files beforehand to use the proper parameters for the **number of header rows**, **separator type**, and the **index number** of the **X** and **Y** vectors.
 Index starts at 0.

 6. Set as the desired the axis options and legend label(s) if required (optional).
+   **Normalize** divides the axis data by its max value (new values range will be from 0 to 1) **Scale Factor** multiplies the axis data by a constant, useful to show percentage (scale factor = 100) after normalizing, or transforming units (e.g. changing Watts to Milliwatts using scale factor = 1000)
    ![setting_1_curve](img/img_set_all_settings.png)
    Click the **Show Graph** button, based on the settings above, you should see the following graph
    ![graph_1_curve](img/img_example_1_curve.png)